 Temple University, Tyler School of Art, Philadelphia, PA

 The Congregation Emanu-el, San Francisco, CA,

 View current work in progress or make an appointment for a studio tour.

 Using my metalworking skills for my own business

 I do all the silver repair and polishing myself with an eye for detail.
 It doesn't matter if it is silver plate or sterling silver, my goal is to do the best work possible.

 "Check It Out!
-Home Energy and Water Saving Toolkit" will be available at city and San Mateo County Libraries starting April 24.
-I came up with the title for the tool kit of energy saving tools.
-As a recycling evangelist since 1980, I drive my family nuts with ways to recycle, reuse, and repair.
+Home Energy and Water Saving Toolkit" are available at City of San Mateo and San Mateo County Libraries.
+I came up with the title for this tool kit of energy saving tools.
+As a recycling evangelist since 1980, I drove my family nuts with ways to recycle, reuse, and repair.

-Political and social advocacy doesn't start or stop with artwork with social commentary.
+Political and social advocacy doesn't start or stop at artwork with social commentary.
 Here I am at the March for Science with my husband standing up to be counted.
-This sign ties into recent artwork TRUTH.
+This sign ties into my recent artwork, TRUTH.